The Domestication Program: 20 Ways Modern Men Get Tamed Without Noticing

 Then two.

-Then an entire girls-night command post.
+Then it becomes an entire girls-night forward operating base.

 oat-milk lattes